csev/dj4e/assn/dj4e_install52.md

         path("", views.index, name="index"),
     ]

-Then replace the contents of the `mysite/mysite/urls.py` as following to activate the `mysite/polls/urls.py` file at the `/polls` URL path in your application.
+Then replace the contents of the `mysite/mysite/urls.py` with the following to activate the `mysite/polls/urls.py` file at the `/polls` URL path in your application.

     # mysite/mysite/urls.py from DJ4E